Medical school: France

 Medical studies in France are organized as follows:

 Right after graduating from high school with a baccalaureat, any student can register at a university of medicine (there are about 30 of them throughout the country).
 At the end of first year, an internal ranking examination takes place in each of these universities in order to implement the numerus clausus.

 First year consists mainly of theoretical classes such as biophysics and biochemistry, anatomy, ethics or histology.
 Passing first year is commonly considered as challenging and requires hard and continuous work.
 Each student can only try twice.
 For example, the Université René Descartes welcomes about 2000 students in first year and only 300 after numerus clausus.

 The second and third year are usually mainly quite theoretical although the teachings are often accompanied by placements in the field (e.g. internships as nurses or in the emergency room, depending on the university).

 During fourth, fifth and sixth years, medical students get a special status called 'Externe' (In some universities, such as Pierre et Marie Curie, the 'Externe' status is given starting in the third year).
 They work as interns every morning at the hospital plus a few night shifts a month and study in the afternoon.
 Each internship lasts between 3 and 4 months and takes place in a different department.
-Med students get five weeks off per year.